 We sought your views on an application to review the hazard classifications of 79 substances, including single chemicals, and mixtures containing the chemicals.

-Information received from submitters is now being reviewed and will be considered by a decision-making committee (DMC).
+Information received from submitters has been reviewed and recommendations are made in our Update Report.
+The application will be considered by a decision-making committee (DMC) on 31 March 2020.

 Further updates will be posted on this page in due course.

 This application is referred to as the Chemical Review 2015.
 We are processing this application as a modified reassessment, so only specific aspects of the approvals will be considered during the reassessment, and the approvals cannot be revoked in this process.

 We are proposing to update the hazard classifications of the substances to take into account new information such as study data, and reviews or assessments by overseas chemical regulators.
 Any changes to hazard classifications may also have an effect on the controls (rules) that apply to the substances.

 The chemicals listed below may be of particular interest to submitters, either because the hazard classification changes are extensive, or because they are widely used components of many products in New Zealand.

 For example, iodocarb is a fungicide and antimicrobial used in paints, agrichemicals, and timber treatment products; propazine is an agricultural herbicide; and sulfur is used as a fungicide, a fertiliser component, in animal care and nutritional products, and has many other industrial uses.